chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 - Solver: ``lethe-fluid-sharp``
 - Transient problem
-- Displays the use of the tracer physics
+- Tracer physics
-- Usage of the ``average_velocity_profile`` initial condition to accelerate transient auxiliary physics resolution
+- Accelerated transient auxiliary physics resolution with ``average_velocity_profile`` initial condition.

 ---------------------------
 Files Used in this Example
 ---------------------------

-All files mentioned below are located in the example's folder (``examples/multiphysics/tracer-in-static-mixer``).
+All mentioned files are found in the example's folder (``examples/multiphysics/tracer-in-static-mixer``).

 * Parameter file for solving the flow: ``flow_in_long_mixer.prm``;
 * Parameter file for solving the tracer transport: ``flow_in_long_mixer_only_tracer.prm``;